2026 California State Senate election: District 34

 The 34th district is based in northern Orange County, including most of Santa Ana, Anaheim, Placentia, Fullerton, Buena Park, La Habra, and the west side of Orange, along with the unincorporated community of South Whittier in Los Angeles County.
-The incumbent is second-term Democrat Tom Umberg of Santa Ana, who is term-limited and ineligible to run for re-election.
+The incumbent is second-term Democrat Tom Umberg of Santa Ana, who is term-limited and running for the California State Board of Equalization.